 Since rent-to-own agreements often come with higher rent payments than traditional rentals.
 If you're not confident in your ability to qualify for a mortgage — maybe because of a low credit score or limited credit history — then you should avoid these programs.
 Boyd says, "It's best to explore other options such as saving for a down payment, improving your credit score, or looking into affordable housing programs."

-Making the most of a rent-to-own home also means committing to a property, especially because some programs charge high termination fees if you don't end up buying the home.
+Making the most of a rent-to-own home also means committing to a property, especially because some programs charge high termination fees if you don't buy the home.
 A job transfer, family illness, or other unpredictable circumstances can cause you to relocate.

 "The actual success rate or conversion rate for some rent-to-own companies is quite low, often far below 50%," Boyd says.
-So if you anticipate moving within a few years or you're not prepared to forfeit all that money, sinking your funds into this kind of agreement isn't worth it.
+So, if you anticipate moving within a few years or are unprepared to forfeit all that money, sinking your funds into this kind of agreement isn't worth it.

 Finally, if you already have the means to qualify for traditional financing (i.e., a mortgage), you can skip the "rent" and jump right into the "to own" part of your journey.
 It'll cost you much less in the long run.